Problem Gambling & Gaming

 - Repeated unsuccessful efforts to control or stop gambling

-How Do I Start The Conversation With Someone Who Has A Gambling Problem?
+How Do I Start The Conversation With Someone Who Has A Gambling or Gaming Problem?

 If you think someone you know has a gambling problem, it can be difficult and uncomfortable considering how to talk to him or her about it.
 Knowing how to start can help you find the courage to have the conversation.